peverwhee/CAM-docs/doc/source/users_guide/atmospheric-configurations.rst

 Averaging can be either 'I'nstantaneous or 'A' average for fincl2 This produces 3 hourly output at a point for fincl2 fields on an h1 file.

-2. Run following script on resulting h1 files:
+2. Run the following script on the resulting h1 files:
 ::

         ./components/cam/bld/scripts/camfv2iop.ncl